learningequality/ka-lite/bin/README.md

 Since the kalite command resolves many different things like where kalite is installed and which python interpretor to run, you might wanna look a different place for implementing new things :)

+## Windows

+Have a look in the `windows/` directory, there's some stuff for you.
+Also, change your operating system :P

+To have the new command `kalite` registered, double-click or execute `windows/setup.bat`.

+To run directly (assuming you're in the root folder), use `python.exe bin/kalite`.